jcburgoon/python-scripts/README.md

 # python-scripts
-pic_organizer.py - a very, very basic script to organization JPEG's by date using the "EXIF DateTimeOriginal" tag.
+pic_organizer.py - a script to organization JPEG's by date using the "EXIF DateTimeOriginal" tag.
 Use at your own risk!!

 dns_queries.py - A script that uses scapy to collect DNS requests and responses.